Giving Up On Life: What It Means For Your Mental Health

 Seek support from a professional

-Regardless of where your thoughts originate, sensing that you want to give up on life could be a sign you could benefit from professional support.
+Regardless of where your thoughts originate, sensing that you want to give up on life could be a sign you might benefit from professional support.
 A licensed therapist may identify the underlying causes behind such thoughts.
 If you are experiencing financial challenges or don't want to commute to therapy, try an online platform like BetterHelp.

 Online therapy platforms can offer resources from home to help you improve your mental health.
 In addition, some platforms allow clients to match with their therapist within 48 hours, reducing the waiting time that might occur with face-to-face therapy.
 You can then choose between phone, video, or live chat sessions, giving you control over the process.